-In the past, we discussed how you can make money by teaching something you’re passionate with and how it can become a full-time career.
+In the past, we discussed how you can make money by teaching something you’re passionate with and it’s not surprising that you can use this to find online jobs for teachers.

 But how about those that have been serving under the education system for years?
-Are there online jobs for teachers?
 How about retired teachers?
 What kinds of positions are available?

 Are there part time teaching jobs for those who just need extra income from a side gig they can perform on weekends or over the summer?